liferay/liferay-central-test-2/modules/sdk/gradle-plugins-js-module-config-generator/README.markdown

 The properties of type `File` support any type that can be resolved by [`project.file`](https://docs.gradle.org/current/dsl/org.gradle.api.Project.html#org.gradle.api.Project:file(java.css.Object)).
-Moreover, it is possible to use Closures and Callables as values for the `int` and `String` properties, to defer evaluation until task execution.
+Moreover, it is possible to use Closures and Callables as values for the `int` and `String` properties to defer evaluation until task execution.